Get in Touch

 • Searching package metadata

-• Archive metadata
+• Understanding archive metadata

-• The top-level "Release" file and authenticity
+• Examining the top-level "Release" file and authenticity

-• Archive-level "Release" files
+• Understanding archive-level "Release" files

 • Fetching package metadata

-• The package state for APT
+• Understanding package state for APT

-• The package state for aptitude
+• Understanding package state for aptitude

-• Local copies of fetched packages
+• Managing local copies of fetched packages

-• Debian package file naming conventions
+• Understanding Debian package file naming conventions

-• The dpkg command
+• Using the dpkg command

-• The update-alternative command
+• Using the update-alternative command

-• The dpkg-statoverride command
+• Using the dpkg-statoverride command

-• The dpkg-divert command
+• Using the dpkg-divert command

-Recovery from a Broken System
+Recovery from a broken system

-• Incompatibility with old user configurations
+• Handling incompatibilities with old user configurations

-• Packages with overlapping files
+• Resolving conflicts between packages with overlapping files

 • Fixing broken package scripts

-• Rescue operations using the dpkg command
+• Rescuing the system using the dpkg command

 • Recovering package selection data

-Tips for Package Management
+Tips for package management

 • Selecting appropriate Debian packages

-• Handling packages from mixed archive sources
+• Managing packages from mixed archive sources

-• Tweaking candidate versions
+• Adjusting candidate versions

 • Limiting download bandwidth for APT